maateen/maateen-cheatsheet/README.md

 ### Revoke connect to a newly created database

 ```
-REVOKE connect ON DATABASE "database_name" FROM PUBLIC;
+REVOKE CONNECT ON DATABASE "database_name" FROM PUBLIC;
 ```

 ### Granting privileges on database

 ```
-# grant all privileges on database "db_name" to "username";
+# GRANT ALL PRIVILEGES ON DATABASE "db_name" TO "username";
 ```

 ### Granting privileges on all tables of a database